PrincetonUniversity/slurm_mnist/README.md

 ## Multithreading

-Even when using a GPU there are still operations carried out on the CPU.
-Some of these operations have been written to take advantage of multi-threading via the Intel Math Kernel Library (MKL) (see [example](https://github.com/PrincetonUniversity/gpu_programming_intro/tree/master/05_multithreaded_numpy)).
-Try different values for `--cpus-per-task` to see if you get a speed advantage:
+Even when using a GPU there are still operations that are carried out on the CPU.
+Some of these operations have been written to take advantage of multithreading.
+Try different values of `--cpus-per-task` to see if you get a speed-up:

 ```
 #!/bin/bash